massimopizzol/CCU-LCA/README.md

 This is the code used in the analysis presented in:

-_Thonemann N and Pizzol M, Consequential life cycle assessment of carbon capture and utilization technologies within the chemical industry,  Energy & Environmental Science (under review),_ [doi to be added]().
+_Thonemann N and Pizzol M, Consequential life cycle assessment of carbon capture and utilization technologies within the chemical industry,  Energy & Environmental Science (under review),_ [https://doi.org/10.1039/C9EE00914K](https://doi.org/10.1039/C9EE00914K).

 The supplementary materials to the article include the raw data: